gipfeli-io/documentation/meeting-notes/2022-05-31-development-meeting-4.md

   quickly found a solution.
 Besides, we also got some feedback regarding code quality.
 * **Redux for state management**: We were wondering whether we should use Redux for state management.
-Tobias said that, given our current scope, it might be overkill, though our considerations were valid in that state would provide us with some cleaner code - however, it would require more investement and learning and might be overkill.
+Tobias said that, given our current scope, it might be overkill, though our considerations were valid in that state would provide us with some cleaner code - however, it would require more investment and learning and might be overkill.
 * **Using React context**: Since we do not want to overuse context, we showed our usage of context and Tobias said that we're using it correctly.
 * **Should we drop next.js**: So far, next.js has proven to be rather cumbersome to use; and also the documentation is